praveenkumar-ramachandran/csw-json-xml-converter/README.md

  - The Last 2 Parameters were input and output path respectively
  - The Jar file will be executed using java commands.

-To execute `Run`, use below command.
+To execute the script in `Run` mode, use below command.

 	./csw-json-xml-converter.sh run /opt/json-files/sample-input.json /opt/xml-files/sample-output.json